 1. Request for Information or an Expression of Interest (RFI/EOI)

-Clients typically use these as a first fence to create a shortlist of applicants for an upcoming contract.
+Clients (that is, the business requesting the services) typically use these as a first fence to create a shortlist of service suppliers for an upcoming contract.
 It’s an opportunity for you to introduce your business to the client.
 Your main objective is to capture their interest so that they want to find out more about what you can do for them.

 2. Request for Proposal (RFP)